netsanet-t/AI-Powered-Scholarship-Recommendation-Platform/README.md

 📜 License

-This project is licensed under the MIT License.# My Project
+This project is licensed under the MIT License.